LewisScally/doks-1/content/docs/prologue/introduction.md

 To prevent unwanted guest, navigate to the bottom right of the screen.

-*   on mobile you may have to tap the screen so that the mobile toolbar appears
+*   On mobile you may have to tap the screen so that the mobile toolbar appears

 Select the settings 'Shield' symbol